 Limit Asking For Cash

-It’s still a taboo to ask for straight up cash as a wedding gift.
+It’s still a taboo to ask for straight-up cash as a wedding gift.
 You can find alternative ways to ask.
 Although try to refrain from asking for money.

 Remember To Say Thank You

 Yes when you receive a gift, it’s best to say your thank yous.
-This could be in a form of calling, messaging/emailing, cards, or even in your thank you toast at your wedding.
+This could be in the form of calling, messaging/emailing, cards, or even in your thank you toast at your wedding.
 It’s always kind to show your gratitude.